-The minimal essential package of clinical services, derived on the basis of DALY-based cost effectiveness, is central to the logic of this report.
-This might be taken as heralding a new set of
+The minimal essential package of clinical services, defined in terms of DALY-based cost effectiveness, is basic to the logic of this report.
+This might be taken as heralding a new set of targeted, tightly controlled vertical programs but this does not appear to be the intention of the report.
+Speaking of the minimum package the report emphasises:

-Efficient delivery of these essential services requires a well-functioning district health system consisting of health posts and health centres as the first point of patient contact and district hospitals as referral facilities, with the two levels linked by emergency transport.xxvi
+"Efficient delivery of these essential services requires a well-functioning district health system consisting of health posts and health centres as the first point of patient contact and district hospitals as referral facilities, with the two levels I inked by emergency transport.27"

-The report comments in various places about the inefficiencies associated with bureaucratically delivered vertical programsxxvii and the need to decentralise health service administration is emphasised repeatedly.
+The report comments in various places about the inefficiencies associated with bureaucratically delivered vertical programs28 and the need to decentralise health service administration is emphasised repeatedly.

-Government hospitals and clinics provide the bulk of modern medical care, but they suffer from highly centralised decision-making, wide fluctuations in annual budget allocations, and poor motivation of both facility managers and health care workers.
-Ministries of health and other government agencies often have only limited capacity to formulate health policy, implement health plans and regulate the private sector. xxviii
+"Government hospitals and clinics provide the bulk of modem medical care, but they suffer from highly centralised decision-making, wide fluctuations in annual budget allocations, and poor motivation of both facility managers and health care workers.
+Ministries of health and other government agencies often have only limited capacity to formulate health policy, implement health plans and regulate the private sector."
+29

-In Ghana, until recently, decisions on health spending were highly centralised, with inflexible expenditure levels set by the Ministry of Health for specific 'vertical' programs such as immunisation, control of tuberculosis and leprosy, and family planning. xxix
+"In Ghana, until recently, decisions on health spending were highly centralised, with inflexible expenditure levels set by the Ministry of Health for specific "vertical" programs such as